 It is estimated that 80% of the amputees feel some sensations, including pain, itching and warmth from the missing limb.
 One of the several possible explanations to this phenomenon is that the brain is hard-wired to operate as if the body is still intact.

-What influence our biological clock?
+What influences our biological clock?

 Our bodies are programmed to follow a 24-hours cycle.
 This cycle affects our sleep-wake cycles, but also our blood pressure and heart rate.
 Scientists were able to learn that light intensity can adjust the biological clock back and forth by regulating the hormone serotonin, but are still struggling to unveil the full mystery behind this mechanism.